 The Board is not accepting new members at this time, but parents are invited to appear at Board meetings for public forums and/or submit agenda topics for Board discussion.

-Meetings are held the third Wednesday of every month at St. Veronica's at 7:00pm.
+Meetings are held the second Wednesday of every month at St. Veronica's at 7:00 pm.

 Home and school committee